rudyrigot/javascript-angular-starter/README.md

 Fork this repository, then clone your fork, make sure you installed node and npm, and run `npm start`.

 Your Angular.js starter project is now up and running!
-However, by default, it will list and display documents from our "[Les Bonnes Choses](http://lesbonneschoses.prismic.me)" example repository.
+By default, it will list and display documents from our "[Les Bonnes Choses](http://lesbonneschoses.prismic.me)" example repository.

 #### Configure the starter project